 Widely copied misinformation did not begin with the Internet.
-Reliable historical writings about the trombone in English begin with a 1906 article by Francis Galpin.
+Reliable historical writings about the trombone in English begin with a 1906 article by Francis Galpin, for example.

 Before that?
 Fake histories abounded.
-Likely as not, they appeared in encyclopedia articles.
+In fact, likely as not, they appeared in encyclopedia articles.

 They frequently name sources, but except for the Bible, not with enough precision that interested readers could actually find them.
 Or else they name current secondary sources that refer only to bibliographic fog.

 I have always thought Salpinx would be a great name for a Christian-oriented brass quintet.

 - In the New Testament, most English versions translate it “trumpet.”

 - Luther’s German translation translates it “Posaune” (trombone).

 - The “Dies irae” of Latin requiem mass warns of its sounding with the word “tuba.”